Skip to content

 Set your Stops and Limits

-Stop Losses and Take Profit orders are automated instructions to close out some, or all, of your Facebook position if the share price hits a certain level.
+Stop Losses and Take Profit orders are automated instructions to close out some, or all, of your META position if the share price hits a certain level.
 Stop-losses cut your losses while Take-Profits crystalise gains.
 Using them allows investors to concentrate on their day job with the confidence that their investments are being managed to some extent.

 Risk management is an important part of becoming a successful investor and developing an understanding of the basics can significantly improve trading performance.
 Stop losses and take profits aren’t a silver bullet.
 There is gapping risk to consider and some buy-and-hold investors don’t use stops in case a flash crash kicks them out of a position before the price returns to ‘normal’ levels.

-Select and Buy Facebook Shares
+Select and Buy Meta Platforms Shares

 The final stage of the process is clicking ‘buy’.
 This instructs the broker to convert some of your cash position into an equity holding.
-You’ll be able to monitor the value of your holding by accessing the Portfolio section of the platform where live prices will feed into the broker’s system and give you a real-time update on your investment.
+You’ll be able to monitor the value of your holding by accessing the Portfolio section of the platform, where live prices will feed into the broker’s system and give you a real-time update on your investment.

-Some brokers also offer clients the option of setting price alerts, so you can be kept up to date with market events.
+Some brokers also offer clients the option of setting price alerts so you can be kept up to date with market events.
 If and when your position reaches your target price, the Portfolio section will also be the area of the site you need to close out the trade by accessing the position and clicking ‘sell’.
-This will turn your unrealised P&L into realised P&L and your trading gains / losses will be reflected in your updated cash balance.
+This will turn your unrealised P&L into realised P&L, and your trading gains/losses will be reflected in your updated cash balance.

 YOUR CAPITAL IS AT RISK

-Is Facebook an Ethical Investment?
+Is Meta Platforms an Ethical Investment?

 However, the firm can’t ease up on its plans to tackle the long-running thorny issue of it holding so much personal data about billions of people.
-A shift of regulatory or public opinion on that subject could be damaging to Facebook’s share price, but recent anti-trust court hearings found in the firm’s favour.
-The view of the US courts was that, as Facebook was optional and free to use, an enforced breakup of the different Facebook entities was not appropriate.
+A shift of regulatory or public opinion on that subject could be damaging to Meta's share price, but anti-trust court hearings found in the firm’s favour.
+The view of the US courts was that, as Facebook was optional and free to use, an enforced breakup of the different entities was not appropriate.

 Nigel Firth